tamjid-ahsan/Housing-price-prediction/README.md

  * make train-test split and compare predictive power.
  * use some other metric other than r square. e.g. RMSE, p value, coefficients.
  * try other features in in model. go for an exhaustive search.

-- Functional
- * work on visuals, although wasted a lot of time doing this, mapping and what not.
- * ""functionize" EVERYTHING." - James M. Irving.
-On the same note - refine docstrings.
- * change naming convention of variables a bit

 <br>
 And the list goes on, I am stopping now.
 Almost nothing is perfect.
 The question is, is it good enough?